lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 ### Security and Authentication Settings

-- `certificationPath`: The location of certification path.
-It can be an absolute path, or a relative path.
-If it is an relative path, then the base path is where you excuting the `kuiperd` command.
-For example, if you run `bin/kuiperd` from `/var/kuiper`, then the base path is `/var/kuiper`; If you run `./kuiperd` from `/var/kuiper/bin`, then the base path is `/var/kuiper/bin`.
-Such as  `d3807d9fa5-certificate.pem`.
+- `certificationPath`:  Specifies the path to the certificate, example: `d3807d9fa5-certificate.pem`.
+This can be an absolute or relative path.
+The base path for a relative address depends on where the `kuiperd` command is executed.
+  - If executed as `bin/kuiperd` from `/var/kuiper`, the base is `/var/kuiper`.
+  - If executed as `./kuiperd` from `/var/kuiper/bin`, the base is `/var/kuiper/bin`.
 - `privateKeyPath`: The location of private key path.
 It can be an absolute path, or a relative path.
 For more detailed information, please refer to `certificationPath`.
 Such as `d3807d9fa5-private.pem.key`.
 - `rootCaPath`: The location of root ca path.
 It can be an absolute path, or a relative path.
 - `insecureSkipVerify`: Control if to skip the certification verification.
 If it is set to true, then skip certification verification; Otherwise, verify the certification